gaoyuanliang/bank_card_detection/README.md

 > bank_card_detection('_67649781_160757669.jpg')

-you will see the following output since the image itself is a credit card
+you will see the following output since the image has a group of visa cards

 > {'tag': 'bank_card', 'score': 0.9973912}